zibo-kth/starter-academic-v2/content/authors/admin/_index.md

 This is realized, in general, by integrating the equivalent impedance of the resonators together with the corresponding impedance of the host panel.
 Valuable theories are derived based on that, laying a solid foundation for effective/efficient design of metamaterial panels.

 Based on that,
-* A new design for locally resonant metamaterial sandwich plates is proposed to improve the sound transmission loss performance in the coincidence frequency region;
+* A new design for locally resonant metamaterial sandwich plates is proposed to improve the sound transmission loss performance in the coincidence frequency region; `featured: [content/publication/liu2018broadband/index.md]`
 * A metamaterial cylindrical shell is investigated, physical insights are drawn to its particular sound transmission loss properties;
 * A locally resonant metamaterial curved double wall is proposed and studied, with the aim of addressing the mass-spring-mass resonance and ring frequency effects of the wall.